-OHSA re-affirms that reasonable actions taken by an employer or supervisor to manage and direct workers or the workplace do not constitute workplace harassment.
+The OHSA re-affirms that reasonable actions taken by an employer or supervisor to manage and direct workers or the workplace do not constitute workplace sexual harassment.

-Section 32.06(2) of OHSA, which addresses the employer’s requirement to implement a workplace harassment policy, has been broadened to incorporate an obligation to:
+Section 32.06(2) of the OHSA, which addresses the employers requirement to implement a workplace harassment policy, has been broadened to incorporate an obligation to:

-In addition, Bill 132 outlined outlines new employer responsibilities to make sure that:
+In addition, Bill 132, Prevent Sexual Harassment in the Workplace, outlines new employer responsibilities to make sure that:

-Bill 132 explicitly states that the outcome of an investigation and any report produced for the investigation is not a report that must, pursuant to OHSA section 25(2), be supplied to a joint health and safety committee, a worker health and safety representative or other workers.
+Bill 132 explicitly states that the outcome of a workplace investigation and any report produced for the investigation is not a report that must, pursuant to OHSA Section 25(2), be supplied to a Joint Health & Safety Committee, a worker health and safety representative, or other workers.

-Bill 132 amends OHSA to empower health and safety inspectors to require an employer to conduct an investigation, at the employer’s expense, by an unbiased party and to obtain, also at the employer’s cost, a report from that unbiased person.
+Bill 132, Prevent Sexual Harassment in the Workplace, amends the OHSA to empower health and safety inspectors to require an employer to conduct an investigation, at the employer’s expense, by an unbiased party and to obtain, also at the employer’s cost, a report from that unbiased party.

 Changes to the Limitations Act under Bill 132 mean that where any of the offending conduct has been engaged in – including where there is a claim for negligence, a breach of fiduciary or other duties and/or vicarious liability – there is no applicable limitation period applicable to a proceeding regardless of the expiry of any previously applicable limitation period or the fact that the proceeding commenced prior to the passing of Bill 132 except if the proceeding was: (1) dismissed by a court and no further appeal is available; or (2) settled by the parties and the settlement is legally binding.
 Bill 132 took effect on September 8, 2016.